-Australian police uncovered an alleged DVD pirating operation following a raid yesterday (Feb.
-8) in Coffs Harbour on the central coast of New South Wales.
+Australian police uncovered an alleged DVD pirating operation following a raid Feb.
+8 in Coffs Harbor on the central coast of New South Wales.

-Australian police uncovered an alleged DVD pirating operation following a raid yesterday (Feb.
-8) in Coffs Harbor on the central coast of New South Wales.
+MELBOURNE -- Australian police uncovered an alleged DVD pirating operation following a raid Feb.
+8 in Coffs Harbor on the central coast of New South Wales.

 A 43-year-old man was interviewed but has not been charged.
 Two computers were confiscated, along with five DVD burners and 2,000 music DVDs, film DVDs and computer games.
 The operation is believed to generate A$750,000 ($575,000) in business each year.